 BEST THINGS TO DO IN EL VALLE DE ANTON (ANTON VALLEY)

-With the logistics covered it is now time to list my favorite hikes, waterfalls and adventurous things to do in El Valle de Anton or Anton Valley as the ‘Gringos’ often call it (Yes, I’m well aware I am a Gringo!)
-This list is in no particular order but were all memorable experiences.
+With the logistics covered, it is now time to list my favorite hikes, waterfalls, and adventurous things to do in El Valle de Anton or Anton Valley as the ‘Gringos’ often call it (Yes, I’m well aware I am a Gringo!)
+This list is in no particular order but includes all of the memorable experiences I had in Anton Valley.

 LA INDIA DORMIDA ‘THE SLEEPING INDIAN’ HIKE